MEMBERS AND tRUSTEES

 Glenn was a teacher for twenty three years and a school improvement officer and educational consultant for a further fifteen.
 He has worked in both primary and secondary schools from Early Years to sixth form and in Lancashire, Nottinghamshire, Derbyshire and Blackpool.
 As well as school improvement, he has extensive experience as an examiner, course provider, adviser to the Department for Education, and writer of articles and teaching materials.
 He has a particular interest in English and literacy and is currently working part-time and independently to advise and support schools

-Michelle Wiseman is Chief Executive of The Nicky Alliance and a former governor of Higher Lane Primary School.
-Michelle is a governor on Philips High School and a Trustee on the Board of the Grand Theatre in Blackpool.
+Michelle Morris is Chief Executive of The Nicky Alliance and a former governor of Higher Lane Primary School.
+Michelle is a Trustee on the Board of the Grand Theatre in Blackpool.
 Michelle was Councillor for Pilkington Park Ward from 2003-2016 and was Mayor of Bury 2014-2015.
 Michelle brings with her a wealth of knowledge having worked in the public, private and third sectors.

 Tahir Rafiq has been a practising solicitor for over 23 years, working with and representing vulnerable people in our society.
 He has worked with many charitable organisations.
 Tahir's younger children are of primary and secondary education level.
 He wants to be involved in improving local schools and ensuring that all the children, whatever their background, get good quality education and training.